 Cultured meat is just one of the many biotech products that could benefit from continuous bioprocessing.
 For instance, companies producing biopharmaceuticals could benefit from the increased scalability.

 “Our technology can be used by any company aiming to culture cells at scale.
-These could be cultured meat companies, cell therapy companies, biologics companies, etc. We are actively engaged in collaboration with various companies where we aim to validate our technology as part of their potential production processes,” Groenewegen told me.
+These could be cultured meat companies, cell therapy companies, biologics companies, etc. We are actively engaged in collaboration with various companies where we aim to validate our technology as part of their potential production processes,” Groenewegen said.

 What does it offer for pharma?

 “It is important to understand when continuous processing has the most impact in the manufacturing steps.
-This is typically at the interface between upstream, midstream, and the first purification step, as this is where the highest operational volumes are being handled,” explained Tania Pereira Chilima, CTO of Univercells Technologies.
+This is typically at the interface between upstream, midstream and the first purification step, as this is where the highest operational volumes are being handled,” explained Tania Pereira Chilima, CTO of Univercells Technologies.

-Based in Belgium, Univercells Technologies is advancing the automated and continuous manufacture of viral vaccines, oncolytic viruses, and gene therapies.
+Based in Belgium, Univercells Technologies is advancing the automated and continuous manufacture of viral vaccines, oncolytic viruses and gene therapies.
 The company also offers a bioreactor that promises linear scalability from the bench to the plant.

 Other companies are investing in countercurrent chromatography technology, which allows continuous purification of the final product in continuous biomanufacturing processes.
 For example, Dutch biotech BiosanaPharma leverages its continuous cell culture platform to lower the manufacturing costs of biologics.
 The company’s lead drug candidate is a biosimilar version of omalizumab, a monoclonal antibody that finds application in the treatment of asthma allergies.